 The CSA is a membership-driven group that partners with student leaders to advocate on behalf of all Ontario college students for better learning environments, financial support, mental health funding and equal learning opportunities.

 “Joining an external advocacy organization is a major win for all students.
 IGNITE joins other student unions in leading student advocacy efforts on the provincial stage, and we’re happy to be back.
 The work begins immediately.
-Advocacy is crucial” said Eli Ridder, chairman of the CSA Board of Directors.
+Advocacy is crucial” said Eli Ridder, chairman of IGNITE, Humber's student union.

 “It’s a transformative time for post-secondary students, especially here in Ontario, and it’s clear that our students will benefit from IGNITE’s active participation in advocacy discussions at the provincial level for better policies, funding and services.”